Differentially private estimation in a class of directed network models: Introduction

 \section{Introduction}

-As more and more network data are being made public, the data privacy has received wide attention because data may contain sensitive information about individuals and their relationships (e.g., sexual relationships, e-mail exchanges).
-The use of anonymous or non-anonymous nodes to publish these sensitive data may cause serious privacy problems and even lead to legal proceedings.
-As an example, \cite{Jernigan:Mistree:2009} successfully predicted the sexual orientation of Facebook users by using their friendships' public information.
-It has been proven that this anonymous method can expose privacy through re-identification technology [e.g., \cite{Hay:2008,Narayanan:Shmatikov:2009}].
+As more and more network data are being made public, data privacy has received wide attention because of sensitive information (e.g., sex-partner relationships).
+Using anonymous or non-anonymous nodes to publish these sensitive data may cause serious privacy problems and even lead to legal actions.
+For example, \cite{Jernigan:Mistree:2009} successfully predicted the sexual orientation of Facebook users by using their friendships' public information.
+It has been proven that this anonymized method can expose privacy through re-identification technology (e.g., \cite{Hay:2008,Narayanan:Shmatikov:2009}).

-\cite{Dwork:Mcsherry:Nissim:Smith:2006} developed a rigorous privacy standard, called \emph{differential privacy}, to achieve privacy protection.
-It guarantees that changes to one person's data will not significantly affect the output distribution.
-The differential privacy is a good framework for privacy protection, which reduces the leakage of privacy risks and ensures the utility of the data, and has been widely used as a privacy standard when releasing network data [e.g., \cite{Hay:2009,Lu:Miklau:2014,Karwa:Slakovic:2016}].
+\cite{Dwork:Mcsherry:Nissim:Smith:2006} introduced the \emph{differential privacy} for protecting privacy when releasing sensitive or confidential data.
+Since then, it has been widely used as a privacy standard for applications.
+It guarantees that the output distribution for two neighboring data sets does not differ too much.
+The differential privacy is a good framework for privacy protection, which reduces the leakage of privacy risks and ensures the utility of the data, and has been widely used as a privacy standard when releasing network data (e.g., \cite{Hay:2009,Lu:Miklau:2014,Karwa:Slakovic:2016}).

-In many cases, the degree sequence is the only information available and other graph properties are estimated based on it.
-However, the degree may carry sensitive information, such as the sexually transmitted disease [\cite{Helleringer:Kohler:2007}].
+In many cases, the degree sequence is the only information available and many other important properties are constrained by it.
+However, the degree may carry confidential and sensitive information, such as the sexually transmitted disease [\cite{Helleringer:Kohler:2007}].
 To solve it, we can add noises into degrees.
-For example, \cite{Hay:2009} used the Laplace mechanism to release the degree partition, and proposed an efficient algorithm to find the solution that minimizes the $L_2$-distance between all possible graphical degree partitions and the noisy degree partition. \cite{Karwa:Slakovic:2016} used a discrete Laplace mechanism to release the degree sequence and derived differentially private estimators of parameters in the $\beta$-model, and proved that they are the consistent and asymptotically normally distributed.
-These works are concerned with undirected graphs.
-In directed graphs, \cite{Yan:2021} proved that differentially private estimators of parameters in the $p_{0}$ model are consistent and asymptotically normally distributed.
+For example, \cite{Hay:2009} proposed efficient algorithms for releasing and denoising the degree distribution of undirected networks. \cite{Karwa:Slakovic:2016} derived the differentially private estimators of parameters in the $\beta$-model, and proved that they are consistent and asymptotically normally distributed. \cite{Yan:2021} developed differentially private inferences in the $p_0$ model for directed networks with a bi-degree sequence.